 He added that their hygiene and access to sanitation facilities is also hard due to the discriminatory traits against them.

 “Many schools in villages like ours have only one latrine which is also in poor conditions but used by both teachers and students then how can they afford to provide clean and safe water to us and other students?”
-Sarah inquired.
+Sarah asks.

 Ogik is now one of the founders of Source of the Nile Union of Persons with Albinism, a non-profit organization in Jinja, Uganda, which advocates for human rights and access to quality services for people with albinism.